milesstoetzner/stoetzms-can2x/README.md

 ## Overview

-We support various sources and targets for CAN messages.
+`can2x` supports various sources and targets for CAN messages.
 A source, such as a CAN bus, forwards the CAN message to the target, such as a Socket.IO server running on a second computing environment.
 This target then acts as a source and forwards the CAN message to another target, such as a CAN bus connected to the second computing environment.
 It is also possible to have a arbitrary long chain of different of such bridges.

 ## Example

-The following commands starts a socketio2can bridge.
+The following command starts a socketio2can bridge.

 ```
 can2x bridge start --source socketio --target can --target-name canOUT
 ```

-The following commands starts a can2socketio bridge.
+The following command starts a can2socketio bridge.

 ```
 can2x bridge start --source can --source-name canIN --target socketio --target-endpoint http://localhost:3000